zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

 ![sales-by-genre-bar-monthly](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-bar-monthly.png)

-As before, the two charts are constructed similarly, with declarative markup and Javascript.
+As before, the two charts are constructed similarly, with declarative markup and JavaScript.
 (And jQuery, of course!)

 The chart is defined with the buttons in the previous section, and so aren't included here with the declaration of the tabs used as buttons for the temporal data: